LuoJiaji/OpenCV-with-Python-Blueprints/README.md

 # OpenCV with Python Blueprints
-code for “OpenCV with Python Blueprints” using Python3
+code for 《OpenCV with Python Blueprints》 using Python3

 ### Reference